 The permit application must be submitted with the following required documents.

 This program is purely voluntary and is offered to people with qualified disabilities under the Americans with Disabilities Act, specifically those deaf or hard of hearing.
 This program is only for persons living within the City of Portland.

 Permit applications for an assembly event must include a floor plan.

 The Portland Bureau of Emergency Communications (BOEC) 2019-2023 Strategic Plan with the bureau's mission, vision, program areas, and five strategic initiatives.

-These links will download the FPDR Directors Calendars for viewing.
+These links will open the FPDR Directors Calendars for viewing or download.

 Instructions on how to file a disability claim with Fire and Police Disability and Retirement.

 Fireworks during the Fourth of July are a tradition, but did you know that more fires are reported on this day than on any other of the year in the United States?
 Nearly half of these fires are caused by fireworks.
 Enjoy your holiday with just a few simple safety tips and keep your loved ones safe.

 This section provides documents related to : Budget, Reports, and Surveys.